 I have found multiple sources that say that cosmetics grade peroxide contains “high levels” or “extremely high levels” of stabilizers, but I have not found what the stabilizers are that are used.
 The reason for the stabilizers is to reduce the breakdown of the peroxide (into water and oxygen).
 Cosmetics grade peroxide is relatively dilute (low concentration) and needs to have a relatively long shelf life.

 Because of the stabilizers, I would not use hairdressing peroxide for anything relating to people, plants, or animals.
 I know that some people do use V40 to feed to plants, for example.
 I’d rather use food grade peroxide, without the stabilizers, for that.
-You could use it to clean your floor and mirrors, but even there, eventually everything goes back to the environment.
+You could use it to clean your floor and mirrors (but eventually everything goes back to the environment).